How to Write a CV with No Experience in 2025

 Data Scientist graduate CV personal profile example

-Analytical and result-driven data scientist graduate with strong knowledge of JavaScript, Python, Scala, SQL, and R. Experienced in machine learning and statistical tools.
+Analytical and results-driven data scientist graduate with strong knowledge of JavaScript, Python, Scala, SQL, and R. Experienced in machine learning and statistical tools.
 Adept at converting complex data into clean and easily understandable results.
 Demonstrated excellent communication and data visualisation skills.
 Looking for a new internship to apply for and improve my programming skills.

 Career change CV personal profile example